harrisonlab/phytophthora_fragariae/RNA-Seq_analysis.md

 25
 The number of secreted proteins of confidence level 4 is:
 49
+The number of TFs/TRs of confidence level 4 is:
+5
 The number of genes of confidence level 3 is:
 0
 The number of RxLRs of confidence level 3 is: